neam/dna-project-base-rest-api/README.md

     cd ../virtual-machines/vagrant/cms/build/cms-develop-virtualbox/
     vagrant ssh web

-Before running any commands below, step in to the root of the cms codebase `/code/` and make all environment variables avaiable:
+Before running any commands below, step in to the root of the cms codebase `/code/` and make all environment variables available:

     cd /code/
-    export HOME=/app
-    for file in /app/.profile.d/*; do source $file; done export LOCAL_SERVICES_IP=172.17.42.1
+    for file in /app/.profile.d/*; do source $file; done

 ## Update to the latest changes